 - Mariana Alcoforado, Student Research Assistant and Sié Fellow

-- Alex Porter, Student Research Assistant
+- Chris Shay, PhD Student Research Assistant